Latest Government guidance

 Face coverings travelling to and from Campus

 The University follows the Scottish Government Guidance on the Use of Face Coverings.
-A face covering must be worn by all passengers and staff or operators in the following settings:
+A face covering must be worn by all passengers and staff or operators.

 If necessary, the police have enforcement powers including issuing fines of £60 (halving to £30 if paid within 28 days) if members of the public do not comply with this law without a reasonable excuse